 PhD Ghana InternshipMore →

 Selected students will be placed into cohorts.
-Each cohort will spend their clinical immersion and design ethnography experience at a different clinical setting in either Ghana, Ethiopia, or Kenya.
+Each cohort will spend their clinical immersion and design ethnography experience at a different clinical setting in either Michigan, Ghana, Ethiopia, or Kenya.
 Students will have the opportunity to list their field site preference in their application.

 Komfo Anokye Teaching Hospital – Kumasi, Ghana

 Physical Medicine and Rehabilitation

 Consolata and Meru Level 5 Hospitals – Meru, Kenya